MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-tmr-files.md

     > [!NOTE]
     > If you installed a previous version of SharePoint Online Management Shell, go to **Add or remove programs** and uninstall SharePoint Online Management Shell.
-2. Connect to SharePoint as a [Global Administrator or SharePoint Administrator](./sharepoint-admin-role.md) in Microsoft 365.
+2. Connect to SharePoint as a [Global administrator or SharePoint administrator](./sharepoint-admin-role.md) in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 3. Run the following command.